godepbot/depbot/README.md

 ## Running in development

-Assuming you have Go installed in your machine you can invoke the depbot command by running:
+Assuming you have Go installed in your machine you can invoke the Depbot command by running:

 ```bash
 $ go run ./cmd/depbot